SamOdum/hakunatechnologies/src/pages/about/index.md

 ### Consistency

-At Hakuna Tech Ltd,  we're as consistent as the sun, ensuring that what we do best results in a competitive  outcome - professionalism.
+At Hakuna Tech Ltd,  we're as consistent as the sun, ensuring that what we do best results in a copetitive  outcome - professionalism.

-Collectively,  we believe that "THE LEARNING IS IN THE DOING" that  is why we invest a lump sum of our resources in training and capacity building of our  employees to ensure and sustain our competitive advantage in the industry.
+Collectively,  we believe that "THE LEARNING IS IN THE DOING" that  is why we invest a lump sum of our resources in training and capacity building of our  employees to ensure sustained competitive advantage in the industry.